vilocha/PePApipe-pipeline/README.md

 Installation:

 The programme used for this purpose is called Kraken2 and the procedure consists of two steps: building of the virus database and extraction of the viral reads.
-Instructions about these procedures are detailed on this website: https://ccb.jhu.edu/software/krakentools/index.shtml?t=extractreads
+Instructions about these procedures are detailed on this website: https://ccb.jhu.edu/software/krakentools/index.shtml?t=extractreads.

-Code lines:

 For this step, purposely-built BASH scripts have been designed and are downloadable through this webpage.

 DE NOVO VIRAL ASSEMBLY